emagiz/emdocs/howto/upgrade-to-artemis.md

 4.1.2) **Go to** the deploy phase and refresh the create phase.

-4.1.3) **Create** another release and name it "Artemis" based on the create phase and select it as current release.
+4.1.3) **Create** another release based on the refreshed create phase and name it "Artemis".
+Aferwards, select it as current release.

 4.1.4) **Go to** Containers and download and install the runtimes.